Tar command Compress and Extract Archives

 #tar -xjvf data.tar.gz

-File attributes are used to store additional information about the file.
-There are two types of attributes; regular attributes and extended attributes.
-Regular attributes contain essential information such as owner info, access permission, created date, etc. Extended attributes contain the metadata information such as access control list, SELinux, etc.
+SELinux is a security feature.
+It protects files from unauthorized modification.
+It saves additional information in the form of attributes for each file.
+There are two types of attributes: regular and extended.
+Regular attributes contain essential information such as owner info, access permission, created date, etc. Extended attributes save information about additional features such as SELinux security contexts.

-• Switch to the directory /var/www/html and create a few files.
+• Switch to the directory /var/www/html and create some files for testing.

-• Copy both archive files into the directories (reg and ext) that we created in the first step, respectively.
+• Copy both archived files to the directories (reg and ext) created in the first step.

-Now compare the SELinux contexts of the extracted files with the SELinux contexts of the original files.
+Compare the SELinux contexts of the extracted files with the original files.

 ComputerNetworkingNotes Linux Tutorials Tar command Compress and Extract Archives